prestonharberts/fedora-40-configuration/docs/extensions.md

       - Border Radius: 14.0
       - Keep Rounded Corners when Maximized: On
       - Keep Rounded Corners when Fullscreen: On
-- Simple Message by fredz
+- (light-top-bar) Simple Message by fredz
   - Write your message: `  Tasks  `
   - Command to execute on click: `konsole --workdir ~/doc/ -e vim tasks`
 - Time in date menu by knedme